Rugby

 Guided walking tour of Rugby town's heritage and history

-Join our volunteer Town Guides on a special Heritage Open Days Town Tour, departing from Caldecott Park.
+Join our volunteer Town Guides on a special Heritage Open Days Town Tour, departing from Rugby Visitor Centre.

-Guided walking tours of Rugby town's Public Art Trail
+Guided walking tour of Rugby town's Public Art Trail

 Join our volunteer Town Guides on a special Heritage Open Days Public Art Trail Tour.
 Departing from Caldecott Park.